smagr173/BBMobile/ReadMe.md

 <br/>
 This project was created using React Native for the front-end components, which is a JavaScript framework for mobile apps.
 The React Native code connects to a PHP back-end where the SQL database is then accessed.<br/>
 <br/>
-The images below are screenshots of the home screen, expanded menu item, and checkout screen.<br/>
+**The images below are screenshots of the home screen, expanded menu item, and checkout screen**<br/>
 <br/>
 ![HomeAndDetails](https://johndan2354.github.io/BBMobileImages/HomeAndDetails.PNG)
 ![Checkout](https://johndan2354.github.io/BBMobileImages/CheckoutBack.PNG)